 I once encountered a trio of Beardie babies that I wanted to love.
 They were all up-front and center with their hands on the glass watching pet store activities like a tennis match was taking place!
 In unison there heads would look left, dart to the right, and back again!!
 Too much cute!
 I silently named them Larry, Moe, and Curly.
 It saddens me to know they were separated one day.

 I am not trendy, I didn’t know this was a thing.
 I am not a fan of this.
-If animals don’t die during the confusing and stressful experience of getting mailed just after birth and get treated with love upon arriving to their destinations, I cannot complain.
+However, if animals don’t die during the confusing and stressful experience of getting mailed just after birth and get treated with love upon arriving to their destinations, I cannot complain.